Click a question to display its answer.

 - Pay your bills

 - Find branches and ATMs (including surcharge-free ATMs)

 - Get available account balances and conduct transfers via text message (Please refer to our our Quick Guide to Text Banking Commands and Shortcuts for additional information about how to use Text Banking)

 Please note: Mobile Banking is not available for business accounts.

-If you have a Blackberry mobile phone or an older Android-based mobile device, you can use a mobile optimized version of our website by going to http://mb.hvfcu.org.
+If you have trouble using our Mobile Banking or your device specifications don’t match what is noted above, you can use a mobile optimized version of our website by going to http://mb.hvfcu.org.
 From there you can check your account balances, make transfers, and access Bill Pay.

 Mobile Banking is just as secure as our Internet Banking service.
 Mobile Banking is encrypted using the Wireless Transport Layer Security (WTLS) protocol, which provides the highest level of security available today.
 All data that passes between your mobile device and the wireless gateway is encrypted using the Secure Socket Layer (SSL).

 Whenever you close the Mobile Banking application, you will be signed out of the service.
 No personal data is ever stored on your phone or mobile device, so even if someone has access to your phone or mobile device, no sensitive information would be available.